ravis1902/US-HOME-PRICE/README.md

 The following variables are chosen for the study-

-* Unemployment Rate -  This column depits that number of unemployed people in the US
+* Unemployment Rate -  This column depits that number of unemployed people in the US.
-* Per Capita GDP
+* Per Capita GDP -
 * Median Household Income
 * Construction Prices
 * CPI